theoparis/uwu-bot/README.md

 pwease invite me uwu

 # sewf hosting iwt
 Fiwst, cwonie wonie the wepositowy, obviouswy.
-Next uwu shouwd instaww the dependencies with `npm instaww`.
+Next uwu shouwd instaww the dependencies with `npm install`.
 Then uwu'ww need tuwu cweate a `config.json` fiwe in the woot of the pwoject awnd entew youw discowd bot token intwo iwt wike so:

 ```
 {